 8. Lock security gates and all other entrances and exits.

 Locking doors and gates are the least expensive option for preventing vandalism.
 The simple act of locking a door can prevent an act of vandalism.
 Vandals tend to look for easy targets.
 Every extra step they have to go through encourages them to go elsewhere.
 Make checking all doors and gates a standard part of your procedures.
 You won’t regret it.
+Door locks provide the added benefit of helping to make buildings and homes more burglar-proof.
+You can learn more about burglar proofing by reading this article.

 9. Install video surveillance